gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

     Food                    11.251852
     Arts & Entertainment     4.766667

-tderefore, Location "L5" should be recommeded to tde stakeholder
+tderefore, Location "L5" should be recommeded to the stakeholder

 ## Discussion

-Number of venues of 5 target locations are actually below tde average.
+Number of venues of 5 target locations are actually below the average.

 Average count of venues in Hong Kong Cinema
 |Category|Average Count|